isaacnmm/pestpolicy-hugo2XX/content/posts/best-turbine-paint-sprayer/index.md

 > See Also:
 > Deck Staining the Pressure Treated Wood
 ### [7.
 Earlex-HV5500 HVLP Paint Sprayer](https://www.amazon.com/dp/B004RGOKR2/?tag=p-policy-20)
-Earlex HV5500 is one of the most powerful 2-stage turbine sprayers that is capable of giving you a� superior smooth finish with minimal effort.
+Earlex HV5500 is one of the most powerful 2-stage turbine sprayers that is capable of giving you a superior smooth finish with minimal effort.
 Built-in excellent design, this sprayer uses HVLP technology to deliver fast and reliable results.

 A control knob and a button controlled spraying pattern enable you to effectively achieve any spraying pattern with a smooth flow regardless of the paint material being applied.
 On this sprayer, you can use either oil-based, water-based, or any painting material with minimum clogging effect.